narfdotpl/zmk-config/README.md

 ![](images/photo.jpg)

-- hardware:
+### Hardware

 - five column Corne from [Typeractive][]
   - wireless
   - low profile
   - choc-spaced
   - hot-swappable
 - silver Kailh Choc switches (linear, 40gf) from [splitkb][]
 - MBK Legend 40s keycaps, also from [splitkb][]
 - no case, no plates, no displays — keeping it simple

-- software:
+### Software

 - Colemak DH modified for Vim and Polish ([Polemak][])
 - influenced by [Miryoku][]'s ideas and values
 - home _low_ mods (using the index finger on the lower row for the fourth modifier instead of pinky)
 - optimized for non-typing with just the left hand — with the right hand on the mouse/glass/...
 I can:
   - open specific apps
   - change tabs
   - copy, paste, close, reopen, undo, redo, ...
   - navigate system popups (tab, shift+tab, space, enter, esc)
   - call a fair amount of git commands (thanks to my short [aliases][git config])
   - quit CLI programs (ctrl+c, ctrl+d)
   - ...

 ## Layers